 Head injuries, neck pain, or a problem with the joint of the jaw (temporomandibular joint disorder) sometimes trigger or worsen migraines.

-People often have sensations warning them that an attack is about to begin.
-These sensations, called the prodrome, may include mood changes, loss of appetite, and nausea.
+A prodrome often occurs before a migraine.
+The prodrome is sensations that warn people that an attack is about to begin.
+These sensations may include mood changes, loss of appetite, and nausea.

-In about 25% of people, migraines are preceded by an aura.
+An aura precedes migraines in about 25% of people.
 The aura involves temporary, reversible disturbances in vision, sensation, balance, muscle coordination, or speech.
 People may see jagged, shimmering, or flashing lights or develop a blind spot with flickering edges.
 Less commonly, people experience tingling sensations, loss of balance, weakness in an arm or a leg, or difficulty talking.
 The aura lasts minutes to an hour before and may continue after the headache begins.
 Some people experience an aura but have only a mild or no headache.
 These mild headaches may be similar to tension-type headaches.

 Doctors diagnose migraines when symptoms are typical and results of a physical examination (which includes a neurologic examination—see Physical Examination) are normal.

-When treatment does not prevent people from having frequent or incapacitating migraines, taking drugs every day to prevent migraine attacks can help (see see Drugs Used to Treat Migraines).
-Taking preventive drugs may help people who are taking other migraine drugs too often and need to reduce their use.
+When treatment does not prevent people from having frequent or incapacitating migraines, taking drugs every day to prevent migraine attacks can help (see Table: Drugs Used to Treat Migraines).
+Taking preventive drugs may help people who are taking pain relievers or other migraine drugs too often and need to reduce their use.

 Migraines cannot be cured, but they can be controlled.

 Doctors encourage people to keep a headache diary.
 In it, people write down the number and timing of attacks, possible triggers, and their response to treatment.
-With this information, triggers may be identified and eliminated when possible, and doctors can better plan and adjust treatment.
-Behavioral interventions (such as relaxation, biofeedback, and stress management) are used to control migraine attacks, especially when stress is a trigger or when people are taking too many drugs to control the migraines.
+With this information, triggers may be identified and eliminated when possible.
+Then, people can participate in their treatment by avoiding triggers, and doctors can better plan and adjust treatment.
+Doctors also recommend using behavioral interventions (such as relaxation, biofeedback, and stress management) to control migraine attacks, especially when stress is a trigger or when people are taking too many drugs to control the migraines.